Morus alba

 Morus alba, known as white mulberry, common mulberry and silkworm mulberry, is a fast-growing, small to medium-sized mulberry tree which grows to 10–20 m tall.
 It is native to China and is widely cultivated and naturalized elsewhere.

-The white mulberry is widely cultivated to feed the silkworms employed in the commercial production of silk.
+The species is widely cultivated to feed the silkworms employed in the commercial production of silk.
 It is also notable for the rapid release of its pollen, which is launched at greater than half the speed of sound.

-Its berries are edible when ripe.
+The specific Latin epithet alba refers to white.